bbraithwaite/ECMAStrict/README.md

 Work in progress.

-Will be a lexer, parser and interpreter for a sub-set of JavaScript for my own experimentation.
+A lexer, parser and interpreter for a strict sub-set of JavaScript written in Python.